Discover the museum and theatre

 With this touchscreen you can view the digital catalogue of our collection of restored Victorian Scenery.
 Its also includes photographs of the fixtures and fittings along with the 19th century Genesta amateur dramatics group programmes.
 Create a scene from the virtual theatre

-Scenery makers model; photographs of plays; new photographs of theatre fixtures and fittings; recent artwork projects.
+Scenery makers model; photographs of 19th/20th century plays; photographs of theatre fixtures and fittings.

 Displays about the Normansfield staff and lists of those who worked here

 Corridor of photography and paintings